CBorowski-dev/docs-operaton-org/content/user-guide/spring-framework-integration/transactions.md

 }
 ```

 In a case like this one, since Spring doesn't make the Process Engine aware that the `startProcessInstanceByKey`
 engine API call is executed in a new, inner transaction, when the custom code
 fails, the Spring inner transaction will be rolled back, but the data
 from the started Process Instance data will be committed with the outer
 transaction.

 The described problem can be solved through the static methods of the
-`org.camunda.bpm.engine.context.ProcessEngineContext` class.
+`org.operaton.bpm.engine.context.ProcessEngineContext` class.
 First, we
 call the `ProcessEngineContext.requiresNew()` method to  declare that a
 new Context is required.
 Finally, we call the `ProcessEngineContext.clear()`
 method to clear the declaration for a new Process Engine Context.
 This
 is important since a new Process Engine Context will be declared for each
 following engine API call until the `ProcessEngineContext#clear` method
 is called.

 Using a `try-finally` block is recommended to ensure that the `ProcessEngineContext`
 static methods are called and cleared even in the presence of exceptions.
 Below, you can find the solution applied to the `startProcessInstanceByKey`
 engine API call of the example above:

 ```java
 try {

   // declare new Process Engine Context ProcessEngineContext.requiresNew();

   // call engine APIs
   execution.getProcessEngineServices()
     .getRuntimeService()